structured-query-language/structured-query-language.github.io/skyline-or-pareto-frontier-using-SQL.md

 | e        | 4      | 100   | 2                    | 1     | 5     | 4     |

+Conclusion
+The skyline query processing is widely adopted in many applications that require multi-criteria decision making such asmarket research, location based systems, web services study, etc. The skyline operator filters out a set of interesting points based on a group of evaluation criteria from a large set of points.
+A point is considered as interesting, if there does not exist a point that is at least as good in all criteria and better in at least one criterion.
+SQL can be used to perform a Skyline Query on multi-demension datasets stored in Relational Database.
+We saw 3 differents ways SQL can be used to write the Skyline Query.

 # See also
 <ul id="recent-articles">
 {% for page in site.pages %}